 Leakage Current Testers

-GAOTek Leakage Current Tester measures the undesirable leakage current that flows through or across the surface of the insulation or the dielectric of a capacitor.
+GAOTek’s Leakage Current Testers measure the undesirable leakage current that flows through or across the surface of the insulation or the dielectric of a capacitor.
 This test is generally carried out at 100%-110% of the rated input voltage of the product under test.
 The maximum acceptable limit of a leakage current is generally 210 micro amperes.
-At first, this test was mandatory for medical devices only.
-Leakage current can be an indicator of the effectiveness of insulation on conductors.
-High levels of leakage current may be present in circuits where electronic equipment with filters is used, and can cause voltages that disrupt normal operation of equipment.
-It is possible to locate the source of leakage current by using a low current leakage current clamp to take methodical measurements as described above.
-If necessary, this enables you to re-distribute loads around the installation in a more balanced way.
+Some current will flow through the protective ground conductor in any electrical installation.
+This is termed as leakage current.
+The leakage current can unnecessarily cause intermittent tripping or it may cause a rise in voltage on accessible conductive parts.
+So by using a Leakage Current Tester, the source of leakage can be detected and this enables you to re-distribute loads around the installation in a more balanced way.

-Insulation has both electrical resistance and capacitance – and it conducts current through both paths.
-Given the high resistance of insulation, very little current should actually leak.
-But — if the insulation is old or damaged, the resistance is lower and substantial current may flow.
-Additionally, longer conductors have a higher capacitance, causing more leakage current.
-That’s why GFCI breaker manufacturers recommend one-way feeder length be limited to 250 feet, maximum.
+Insulation has both electrical resistance and capacitance and the current is conducted through both the paths. if the insulation is old or damaged, the resistance is lower and substantial current may flow and cause current leakage.

 Measurement of Leakage Current to Ground

 The leakage current is measured by connecting the load and switching it on.

 Test single-phase circuits by clamping the phase and neutral conductor.
 The measured value will be any current flowing to ground.

 Test three-phase circuits by clamping around all three-phase conductors.
 If a neutral is present, it should be clamped along with the phase conductors.
 The measured value will be any current flowing to ground.